amatino-code/amatino-js/readme.md

 Please join us on the [Amatino discussion forums](https://amatino.io/discussion) and give us your feedback.
 We would love to hear from you.
 Amatino is in its earliest stages of development, and your feedback will influence the direction it moves in.

-Pull requests, comments, issues, forking, and so on are also most welcome here on Github!
+Pull requests, comments, issues, forking, and so on are also [most welcome on Github](https://github.com/amatino-code/amatino-js)!

 ## Useful links